 Size: 7,807sq miles / 20,220km²

-Notes: Few tourists but limited and expensive accommodation.
+Notes: Fewer tourists come here, but accommodation is limited and expensive.

 Nyerere National Park (Selous)